[Please Note: the Large Group Files are included in the Deluxe Double, the Deluxe Plus VSM and the Grand Package - files only, no printed materials]

 The 4-step simulation is designed to train large, but variable sized, groups of participants in the four main flow methods.
+Each Car Factory Kit used adds 13 participants and can expand to three kits with up to 39 participants.
+Of course, this number can be adjusted by the use of metrics observers and material movers.

 The Large Group Simulation package includes a printed and bound color 84-page facilitator guide which provides lists of things to observe and point out to the people, comments to add for clarity, and suggestions for improvement.
 This presentation event is only usable for clients who also purchase (or have purchased in the past) one or more of the LeanMan Car Factory Kits.